wealth-farm/SparkPost.Net/README.md

 ## Disclaimer

 This is a pre-release package.
 It has not been thoroughly tested and may not function as intended.
-No warranty is made for use of this software.